-Competitors must be ringside and ready when the Center judge announces that the event is about to begin and makes the final announcement.
+Competitors must be ringside and ready when the Center Judge announces that the event is about to begin and makes the final announcement.

 Competitors are to remain ringside throughout the events to ensure they are present when the next event begins.

-Each ring requires 3 judges.
+Each ring requires three judges.

 Brown and Red Belts may judge if and when necessary.